relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_transforms.md

 When using the `Exempt List` transformation type, analysis is performed only on native documents (top-level) and then the `Trace Exempt` value is populated on the native documents and inherited down to all child documents (attachments, embedded objects).

-> **NOTE:** the `Trace Exempt` field will not be populated on documents unless it is mapped in the Ingestion Profile associated with the Data Source containing the `Exempt List` transform.
+The `Trace Exempt` field will not be populated on documents unless it is mapped in the Ingestion Profile associated with the Data Source containing the `Exempt List` transform.
+{: .info}

-> **NOTE:** Having too many `Exempt Entry` objects in a workspace will increase the memory needs of the `Trace Manager Agent` when running `Exempt List` transformations.
+Having too many `Exempt Entry` objects in a workspace will increase the memory needs of the `Trace Manager Agent` when running `Exempt List` transformations.
 If your workspace has more than 5000 `Exempt Entry`  objects defined, please contact `support@relativity.com` to make sure you have adequate system resources available.
+{: .info}

-> **NOTE:** use of the `Exempt List` Data Transformation type requires that a column named From exists in the load file.
+Use of the `Exempt List` Data Transformation type requires that a column named From exists in the load file.
 This is always true for Data Sources that ship with Relativity Trace but may not be true for certain external data sources.
+{: .info}

-> **NOTE:** use of the `Communication Direction` Data Transformation type requires that a load file column be specified as a Native File Path in the Data Source's [Ingestion Profile](#Ingestion-Profiles).
+Use of the `Communication Direction` Data Transformation type requires that a load file column be specified as a Native File Path in the Data Source's [Ingestion Profile](#Ingestion-Profiles).
 Because of this requirement, Exempt List is incompatible with Ingestion Profiles where Import Natives is set to no.
+{: .info}

 ### AI Extracted Text Cleansing Data Transformation

 Data Transformations of type `AI Extracted Text Cleansing` can be used to identify and remove non-authored content from the Extracted Text of a document.
 A single instance of this data transformation must be added to a data source to enable cleansing.
 It can be configured to remove confidentiality disclaimers, email signatures, and email headers, allowing users to review and run rules on only the relevant information, removing unnecessary text and noise.

-> **NOTE:** When `Remove Email Headers` is enabled, cleansing will always act on the document since headers will always exist in an email, unlike email signatures or confidentiality disclaimers.
+When `Remove Email Headers` is enabled, cleansing will always act on the document since headers will always exist in an email, unlike email signatures or confidentiality disclaimers.
+{: .info}

 ![remove-confdentiality-disclaimers-settings](media/user_documentation/remove-confdentiality-disclaimers-settings.png)